 Wong Kar Wai-worthy glamour in SS19

 Beijing-born designer Zhang Na was already a veteran before she decided to kick off her second project, which reworks secondhand garments into all-new designs.
 With Reclothing Bank, she hopes to add a hip twist to sustainable design and make bargain-hunting consumers more aware of their… well, consumption.
-It’s a noble cause, and the clothes look surprisingly chic given that they’re secondhand.
+It’s a noble cause, and the clothes look surprisingly chic given that they’re made from secondhand materials.
 We’re into it.

 Beijing-Born Designer Zhang Na Tackles Fashion Waste with Style

 This line by Xiamen designer Xiaolu “Dido” Liu is feminine through and through.
 Aside from that, it’s hard to tell where deepmoss will draw inspiration from next.
 Last year’s fall line paid extensive homage to sculptor Louise Bourgeois with face decorations and spindly silkscreens, while her spring follow-up mashed up Kenyan Masaii culture with Elizabethan England, replete with pleats and gathers.

 deepmoss models pose backstage at Shanghai Fashion Week

 One of the freshest talents on this list, Ma Ming founded his very new, eponymous label only this year.
 His first collection, which plays to his strengths of 3-D cutting and draping, made a noteworthy debut at Shanghai Fashion Week.
 We’re keeping an eye out for his AW19 follow-up, which expands on what Ma calls a “blend of utilitarian wear and couture.”

 Models backstage in Ming Ma SS19